-https://www.epa.gov/insect-repellents/which-insect-repellent-right-you numerous in grassy areas, where, in the immature stage, they attach themselves to other animals or humans who make contact with the grass as they pass by.
+A Note About Chiggers: This tour visits areas where chiggers are known to occur.
+Chiggers are tiny parasitic mites found in most warm weather areas of the southern United States and the world's tropics.
+They are especially numerous in grassy areas, where, in the immature stage, they attach themselves to other animals or humans who make contact with the grass as they pass by.
 Chiggers do not suck blood and the majority of species do not carry disease.
 They do feed on bodily fluids through a process in which a digestive enzyme is produced by the chigger which essentially liquefies the skin around the area where the chigger is attached.
 The chigger is not usually attached to the skin for more than a few hours before it either falls off or is knocked off.
 Our bodies respond by producing a hardened area as a defense against the chigger's digestive enzyme.
 Though the chigger may be long gone, it is the presence of the hardened area, and the body's natural process of reabsorbing it that typically causes intense itching, often lasting for a week or more.
 Chiggers like to attach themselves to areas of thin skin, like around the ankles, beltline, undergarment lines, knees, and elbows.